AlliyahMunir/Project-02/README.md

 ## Author Info

 ---
 - Location - 1480 East NorthWood Avenue Perris, CA 92570
 - Gmail - [alliyahmunir@gmail.com](https://gmail.com/alliyahmunir)
--Have any questions or concerns?-Contact us at [(626-661-2386)]!
+- Have any questions or concerns?
+- Contact us at [(626-661-2386)]!
 We are here to serve you!

 (#The-Authentic-Burger-And-Bakery-Restaurant)